 I will give you special postoperative instructions to facilitate your recovery and help you to get the best possible results.
 Final contours will not be visible until after swelling and bruising subside.
 This may take 4 -6 months, results will appear gradually during this time period*.

 I have found it very helpful to begin postoperative massage therapy combining deep tissue massage, lymphatic drainage and external ultrasound to mobilize the fluids in your tissues, reduce swelling and maximize the visible results of your liposculpture.
 This can be performed by a physical therapist or a massage therapist.
 Every post op should start the day after surgery, massage every day for 1 week.
 Weeks 2-6 it’s every other day.
 After that becomes maintenance.
 Maintenance is usually up to 3-6 months and it’s 1-2 times a week, then 1-2 a month.
 It really depends on how the person is doing.

 The cost will vary by the amount of areas that will be treated, as well as the amount of fat that is anticipated to be removed.
 A personal consultation is required to provide an exact quote.

-The RISKS of Liposuction
+Risks of Liposuction

 Although liposuction is considered safe, there are certain risks associated with any type of procedure.
-Infection is very rare, but ore common minor complications include small areas of fluid collection and minor contour deformities.
+Infection is very rare, but more common minor complications include small areas of fluid collection and minor contour deformities.
 Liposuction is one of the most commonly performed cosmetic procedures and is almost always performed with no serious complications.

-You can minimize potential risks by choosing surgeon experienced is this procedure as well as by following his/her pre and postoperative instructions.
+You can minimize potential risks by choosing a surgeon experienced is this procedure as well as by following his/her pre and postoperative instructions.
 To learn more about the liposuction procedure, I encourage you to call my Long Island office today and schedule a consultation with me.